-Vented dryers are the most common type of dryer in our comparison.
-The exhaust from this process – evaporated moisture – is vented outside.
-There are some options available that might come in handy if you do not have a way to vent the air.
+While vented dryers are perhaps the most common type of dryer, there are some other options available that might come in handy if you do not have a way to vent the air.
 Some ventless options can also save a lot of energy.

 These dryers use a heat exchanger that removes moisture from warm air that has passed through your wet laundry.
 Once the moist air comes out of the drum it goes back into the condenser, where it is cooled to removed moisture.
 The resulting liquid is then pumped to a drain hose or a tray.
 These models can leave a room rather humid and function best in a room with good ventilation.